 - Warren Buffett has been quoted many times in book.
 He had around 400 to 500 stocks in his lifetime and made most of his money from 10 of them.
 That’s tail effect.

 5) Freedom –

-This is my favorite point from the book.
+This is my favourite point from the book.

-The ideas explained of level of freedom –
+The ideas explained the level of freedom –

 - A small wealth can enable you to take a break from work when you are sick without breaking the bank.